Dealing with Debt

 Finding yourself in debt is a very stressful experience, which might make you want to bury your head in the sand.
 But, acknowledging there’s a problem and getting help is the first step on the road to dealing with debt.

-That’s where Citizens Advice Bureau come in.
+That’s where the Money Talk Team at the Citizens Advice Bureau come in.
 We offer free debt advice to anyone who needs it.
 We advise you to speak to us before taking any of the actions below.
 So please get in touch, visit your local bureau, and we can talk through everything together.

 Make a Budget

 It’s important to make a budget, so you know how much money you have coming in, and how much you need for basic living costs.
 Then you can work out how much you have left over to pay off your debts.
 Bring all the information you have on your income and outgoings and we can help you make a budget.

 If you’ve got some money, you should use it to pay off the most urgent debts first, such as mortgage or rent and bills.
 Get as much information together about the debts that you owe and bring them to your appointment.
 We can help you to work out which debts to prioritise.

 After you’ve paid your most urgent debts, we can talk about arranging a Debt Management Plan for other essential expenses.
 This is a way of dealing with debt by paying back it back in regular instalments.
 You pay the provider, who then distributes the money to your creditors.
 There may be charge for some of these services, so we can look into that for you and make sure we find the most suitable plan.